Denzil77777/TDPECV/README.md

 The steps are for Microsoft Windows 10 Professional.

-## Methods / Notes for; How to install terraform in windows
+## Methods / Notes for; How to install terraform in windows.

+In my case I had created Folder, which as follows, to download Terrafrom.
+And Initilally I execuited Terraform, from this command prompt.
+C:\TeraForm_09MAY2025

 How to install terraform in windowshttps://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli (Screenshot attached)Click on  appropriate zip archive You will be taken here; https://developer.hashicorp.com/terraform/installScroll down to Windows Binary Download.
 (Screenshot attached)Click on download, and you shall see a file like; terraform_1.13.2_windows_386.zipLocate the file terraform_1.13.2_windows_386.zip, and unzip.
 (Screenshot attached)  I I am using 7Zip which is a free version. https://www.7-zip.org/Once unzipped, you should see a file; terraform_1.13.2_windows_386Double click and you should see (a) terraform.exe and (b) LICENSE.txtRight click on terraform.exe, Run as Administrator.
 This will install Terraform in your local, Microsoft Windows machine.In a view to if the installation was successful,  using your Command Prompt, go to the folder into which you had downloaded and then, installed Terraform.
 In my case it is; C:\AWS_Projects_MB_13MAY2025\Test_Drive_10SEP2025\T13SEP2025>At the Command prompt, type terraform and press Enter key.
 Now you see the below;